Aryan180703/BridgeLabz_2115800006/README.md

 - Learned further built-in **date and time functions** in C#.
 - Explored additional **string functions** for better text manipulation.
 - Studied **classes and objects** to understand object-oriented programming concepts.
 - Solved multiple questions on **date and time functions, string functions, and class-object concepts** to reinforce learning.

+### 📅 02-02-2025
+- Learned about **constructors** in C# and understood their role in object initialization.
+- Explored **access modifiers** (public, private, protected, internal) to control the visibility and accessibility of class members.
+- Practiced implementing constructors and access modifiers in various scenarios.
+- Completed assignments related to **constructors** and **access modifiers**, reinforcing practical understanding.